Trust-as-a-Service: Intelligent Collaboration Orchestration via Model Context Protocol-Aided Agentic AI: Introduction

-\textit{How to implement a need-driven trust evaluation process as a service cost-effectively?} Different tasks differ fundamentally in their needs for collaborators.
+\textit{How to implement a need-driven trust evaluation process as a service cost-effectively?} Different tasks differ fundamentally in their collaborator requirements.
 For example, a latency-sensitive task may prioritize a collaborator with fast processing speed and real-time responsiveness, while a data-intensive task may require a collaborator with long-term availability and a reliable data integrity track record~\cite{10525057}.
 Applying a uniform, exhaustive trust evaluation strategy across all tasks would inevitably activate irrelevant evaluation dimensions, incurring unnecessary computational and communication overhead without delivering any corresponding benefit~\cite{8897627}.
-A more cost-effective approach is to treat trust evaluation as trust service provisioning available to all task owners, which takes the task-specific requirements as input and dynamically provides only the necessary evaluation dimensions and decision strategies.
-This need-driven provisioning ensures that evaluation effort is directed as needed based on system capacity, thereby eliminating redundant overhead.
-Furthermore, by aligning task-specific trust evaluation requirements with system capabilities, the provision of trust evaluation as a service can realize a trade-off between evaluation effectiveness and service cost, thereby enabling concurrent trust evaluation across diverse tasks in complex systems.
+A more cost-effective approach is to provide trust evaluation as a service to task owners, taking task needs as input and dynamically selecting only the necessary evaluation dimensions and decision strategies.
+This need-driven provisioning ensures that evaluation effort is directed to task-relevant dimensions, thereby reducing redundant overhead.
+Furthermore, by aligning task-specific needs with system capabilities, trust evaluation as a service can balance evaluation effectiveness and service cost, thereby enabling concurrent trust evaluation across diverse tasks in complex systems.